c-lonas/astro-timeless-devlog/tech/src/pages/posts/008-initial-edge-movement.md

 ### Find Current Edge

 Before the character can move from an edge to a vertex, we first need to know if the character is on an edge, and if so, which edge.
-Setting this up is basically the exact same as finding out if/which vertex the character is on, covered in [post link again](), so I'll duplicate that logic, swap out which overlap events are being checked, and replace `Current Vertex` and `Previous Vertex` with `Current Edge` and `Previous Edge`.
+Setting this up is basically the exact same as finding out if/which vertex the character is on, covered <a href="" target="_blank">previously</a>, so I'll duplicate that logic, swap out which overlap events are being checked, and replace `Current Vertex` and `Previous Vertex` with `Current Edge` and `Previous Edge`.

 ![PreSwap](/src/assets/images/gamedev/timeless/8-initial-edge-movement-static/ReplaceVertexEventsWEdgeEvents1.png)